How to Become a Sober Companion

 - Specialize: You may want to focus on a specific population (e.g. executives, athletes or young adults) or type of addiction.

-- Liability Insurance: Protect yourself professionally by getting the right insurance coverage.
+- Liability Insurance: Protect yourself professionally by getting the right insurance coverage for rehab and recovery support pros.

 Life as a Sober Companion